Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Prompt Stealing Attack

 \subsubsection{Sensitivity Study on Hit Count}

-We analyze the impact of hit count, a key factor in the prompt recovery process, using the primary model, FLUX, and \diffusiondb{} dataset.
-We evaluate 100 ideal experiments where the \textit{classifier} is 100\,\% correct and group the experiments by the number of prompts that hit the target cache. \Cref{fig:prompt-stealing-sens-hit-number} presents the curve of the semantic similarity score varied by hit number.
-Achieving a high similarity score (over 0.8) requires more than 34 hits.
-When the hit count increases over 26, the recovery similarity plateaus.
-This indicates that the attacker can stop probing the image generation service once the classifier has collected 26 prompts that hit the same cache.
+We analyze the impact of hit count, a key factor in the prompt recovery process, using the primary model, FLUX, and the \diffusiondb{} dataset.
+We evaluate 100 ideal experiments where the \textit{classifier} is 100\,\% correct and group the experiments by the number of prompts that hit the target cached prompt. \Cref{fig:prompt-stealing-sens-hit-number} illustrates the relationship between semantic similarity and the number of hits, where achieving a high similarity score (over 0.8) requires more than 17 hits.
+When the hit count increases over 26, the recovery similarity plateaus, indicating that the attacker can stop probing the image generation service once the classifier has collected 26 prompts that hit the same cached prompt.